-These 11 Decorating Hacks Will Make Your Studio Apartment Feel Like a Mansion
+11 Decorating Hacks to Make Your Studio Apartment Feel Larger than Life

 1. Use dividers